 - Every square inch of exposed trampoline support structure (the steel and springs between the trampoline beds) is covered by 2 inches of gymnastics grade padding.
 In addition, we have added technology to our padding – the first layer is a carpet bonded foam for durability and strength, and the second layer of foam is enclosed in vinyl for adjustability and comfort.
 The springs are completely encapsulated in a polypropylene sheet and covered by vinyl padding.

 - Studies indicate that a majority of trampoline injuries occur when a jumper falls off the trampoline to the ground or floor.
 We have reduced this risk by building our trampoline courts with trampoline wall enclosures, allowing our Flyers to stay on the trampoline surface.

-- In the nearly unimaginable case that an 8 foot trampoline wall is not enough to contain a wayward Flyer, House of Air has added four feet of safety netting above the walls which completely surrounds each of our two trampoline courts.
+- In the nearly unimaginable case that an 8 foot trampoline wall is not enough to contain a wayward Flyer, House of Air has added additional footage of safety netting and no-hold netting above the walls which completely surrounds each of our two trampoline courts.

 Additional Safety Information

 - One of the defining characteristics of House of Air and a key factor in what makes our trampoline park so unique is the number and breadth of training classes we offer.
 Classes will be available to all levels of ability from never-jumped-before Flyers who want to learn to jump safely to expert gymnasts.
 HOA specializes in aerial training for action sports enthusiasts (skiing, snowboarding, wakeboarding, kiteboarding, etc…).
 Training classes take place on HOA’s three competition grade trampolines and utilize harness systems to help people perfect skills before jumping on their own.
 HOA Flight Instructors have extensive background and experience with trampoline flying as well as USA Gymnastics certifications.